We'll be launching something exciting soon. Stay tuned!

 It's very tempting to throw your bread in the oven and leave it there until the timer rings, especially after a long kneading session.
 Don't do that!
 Every oven is slightly different and has hot spots, so keep an eye on your loaf, and rotate it if one side appears to be browning too quickly.

-Baking bread might look scary, what with the proofing and kneading involved.
+Baking bread might look scary with all the proofing and kneading involved.
 But trust us, once you have gotten the hang of it, you'll realise how fun and simple it is!
 You can fill them with tons of fillings and shape them in a myriad of different ways.
 The possibilities are endless.